dhkdn9192/data_engineer_career/interview/data_engineer/articles/top_50_hadoop_interview_questions_in_2020.md

 - Storage unit– HDFS (NameNode, DataNode)
 - Processing framework– YARN (ResourceManager, NodeManager)

-4. What are HDFS and YARN?
+### 4. What are HDFS and YARN?

-- HDFS
+#### HDFS
-  - HDFS (Hadoop Distributed File System) is the storage unit of Hadoop.
+HDFS (Hadoop Distributed File System) is the storage unit of Hadoop.
 It is responsible for storing different kinds of data as blocks in a distributed environment.
-It follows master and slave topology.
+It follows <b>master and slave topology</b>.

+- NameNode: NameNode is the master node in the distributed environment and it maintains the metadata information for the blocks of data stored in HDFS like block location, replication factors etc.
+- DataNode: DataNodes are the slave nodes, which are responsible for storing data in the HDFS.
+NameNode manages all the DataNodes.

+#### YARN
+YARN (Yet Another Resource Negotiator) is the processing framework in Hadoop, which manages resources and provides an execution environment to the processes.

+- ResourceManager: It receives the processing requests, and then passes the parts of requests to corresponding NodeManagers accordingly, where the actual processing takes place.
+It allocates resources to applications based on the needs.
+- NodeManager: NodeManager is installed on every DataNode and it is responsible for the execution of the task on every single DataNode.